 Musculoskeletal conditions including those arising from injuries are common in sport.
-However, athletes are also susceptible to arthropathies with a familial or degenerative aetiology such as osteoarthritis, rheumatological or autoimmune diseases.

-In the setting of sport we traditionally classify injury according to a mechanism of acute macrotrauma or repetitive overuse ranging from minor injuries to muscle, tendon and other "soft tissues" to more serious fractures, dislocations and spinal cord trauma.
-Consequently the use of pharmacological agents and hence the need for TUE will vary.
+In this setting of sport, we traditionally classify injury according to a mechanism of acute macrotrauma or repetitive overuse ranging from minor injuries to muscle, tendon and other "soft tissues" to more serious fractures, dislocations and spinal cord trauma.
+However, athletes may also suffer from arthropathies with familial or degenerative aetiologies such as osteoarthritis, rheumatological or autoimmune diseases.

 The management of musculoskeletal conditions requires some understanding of the inflammatory response and the biochemistry of pain production.
-Potent anti-inflammatory agents, powerful analgesics and even so called "disease-modifying agents" are amongst the agents used to treat musculoskeletal conditions This is especially so for conditions such as rheumatoid arthritis, systemic lupus erythematosus (SLE) and ankylosing spondylitis which may require long-term or intermittent administration of medications.
+Potent anti-inflammatory agents, powerful analgesics and "disease-modifying agents" are amongst the agents used to treat musculoskeletal conditions.
+This is especially so for conditions such as rheumatoid arthritis, systemic lupus erythematosus and ankylosing spondylitis which may require long-term or intermittent administration of medications.
+Consequently, the use of such pharmacological agents and hence, the need for a therapeutic use exemption (TUE), will vary.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are most commonly used for treatment of musculoskeletal conditions and do not require a TUE.

 Relevant to the TUE process, there are two classes of prohibited substances commonly used in the management of musculoskeletal conditions.
-These are glucocorticoids (GCs) and narcotic analgesics, both of which are only prohibited "in-competition".
-Therefore a TUE is required only when these substances are necessary during a defined in-competition period and, in the case of GCs, if they are administered via oral, rectal, intramuscular or intravenous routes.
+These are glucocorticoids (GCs) and narcotics, both of which are only prohibited "in-competition".
+Therefore, a TUE is required only when these substances are necessary during a defined in-competition period and, in the case of GCs, if they are administered via oral, rectal, intramuscular or intravenous routes.

-GCs are commonly used to manage musculoskeletal injuries and conditions because of their potency as anti-inflammatory agents.
-However, in some instances their use in competitive sport has become excessive and inappropriate with little regard for potential side effects.
+GCs may be used to manage musculoskeletal injuries and conditions because of their potency as anti-inflammatory agents.
+However, in some instances, their use in competitive sport has become excessive and inappropriate with little regard for potential side effects.
 The scientific and clinical evidence supporting the liberal use of systemic GCs in sports injuries remains contentious and a conservative approach to their use is recommended.